 And so basically you have to be ready to quit all your autism addictions.
 And you should replace your addiction with something that’s healthy that still gives you a sense of reward.
 And I’ll get into that with other videos I just wanted to share with you all the addictions I’ve had over the years.
 Some were 16 years old, all the way up to rocking and rocking and music or four year addictions, so hang in there.
 It will get a lot better.

 Just work on the easiest addiction and work your way up to the biggest addiction.
 I was writing for myself.
 I didn’t want to face myself.
 I had been writing since I was eight years old.
 And now I’m sitting still, and I’m letting that inner child come out and it’s scary.
-It’s scary, it’s been hiding with addictions for 40 years that the inner child is coming out.
-I’m doing inner child hypnosis.
+It is scary, it has been hiding with addictions for 40 years that the inner child is coming out.
+I am doing inner child hypnosis.
 I am doing mantras, to keep that child safe so he can finally integrate with the adult Erik.